matchms/ms2deepscore/README.md

 ## Setup
 ### Requirements

-Python 3.9, 3.10, 3.11 (higher will likely work but is not tested systematically).
+Python 3.10, 3.11, 3.12 (higher will likely work but is not tested systematically).

 ### Installation
 Installation is expected to take 10-20 minutes.

 ### Prepare environment
-We recommend to create an Anaconda environment with
+We recommend creating an Anaconda environment with

 ```
 conda create --name ms2deepscore python=3.9